HHK-ETH/Nabe-old/README.md

 It brings another cool feature, because risks are isolated you can create a pair for every asset and collateral you want (as long as an oracle price is available for them).

-But there is major problem, because everything is isolated if you want to lend on multiple pairs, you'll need to monitor them because to allways get the best APY.
+But there is major problem, because everything is isolated if you want to lend on multiple pairs, you'll need to monitor them to allways get the best APY.

 ### Example